MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 ### Simplest Case: Sector Errors

-- error corrupts a document sector, random arrival, Poisson model, think cosmic ray
+- An error in the storage corrupts a document sector.
+Errors arrive randomly in a Poisson process.
+A cosmic ray striking a disk or memory cell is a good model for this type of error.
-- if the error occurs in a location occupied by a document, that document is gonzo
+- If the error occurs in a sector occupied by a copy of a document, that copy is corrupted.
+For the purposes of this study, we consider the copy to be lost.
+Manual repair by human inspection is not considered here.
-- errors are silent, no one notices until someone tries to read the document and discovers that it is broken
+- Errors are silent, that is, no one notices an error until someone tries to read the document and discovers that it is lost.

 ### Similar Case: Glitches

-- what is considered a glitch: temporary, short-lived, impacts a single server, increases sector error rate for a while, goes away
+- A *glitch* is a temporary, short-lived, condition that impacts a single server and increases the sector error rate on that server for some short interval.
-- types of glitches in server farms: HVAC weakness or failure, environmental contamination by chemicals, particles, radiation, electrical noise
+- What types of glitches might occur in server farms?
+HVAC weakness or failure; environmental contamination by chemicals or particulates; radiation; electrical noise; and similar.
+In general, these conditions are not fatal to the server overall, but degrade the integrity of data storage.
+- Glitches arrive at random intervals in a Poisson process, and have limited duration.
+- Glitches are local phenomena, limited to a single server.
-- effect: glitch just increases the error rate slightly for a while, hard to distinguish from random variations in performance
+- The effect of a glitch is simply to increase the sector error rate for a short period.
+Glitches, like the errors they induce, are silent.
+In this study, we find that it is hard to distinguish glitch-induced increases in error rates from random variations in performance.

 ### Complex Case: Shocks

-- what is a shock: temporary, short-lived, increases likelihood of server death (taking all documents down with it), may kill immediately, can impact more than one server at a time
+- A *shock* is a more serious condition affecting storage servers.
+This is a temporary, short-lived, or possibly permanent, increase in the likelihood of death of a server.
+All servers are considered to have finite lives (of random length), though the lives may be very long.
+A shock reduces that lifetime.
+- A shock may kill a server immediately, or it may simply increase the likelihood of failure of that server.
-- types of shocks: economic, natural disaster (fire, flood, earthquake, volcano, meteor, etc.), regional war, government interference, administrative error such as billing
+- What types of shocks might occur?
+Natural disasters, such as fire, flood, earthquake, volcano, meteor, etc.; economic downturnsin consumer and financial markets; regional wars; government interference; administrative errors such as billing and credit arrangements; and so forth.
+- Shocks arrive at random intervals in a Poisson process, and may be immediately fatal to a set of servers or may simply reduce their life expectancies for a period.
-- shocks may be silent in the worst case, no one notices until someone tries to retrieve a document from a dead server, server death loses entire collection
+- The impact of a shock is modeled as silent, that is, no one notices the death of a server until someone tries to retrieve a document from a dead server.
+Note that a server failure results in the loss of all document copies stored on that server.
+- Shocks may be regional or administrative phenomena that affect more than one server at a time.
+One particularly subtle cause of a shock affecting multiple servers is lack of independence of the servers, due to corporate mergers, collocation of server farms, dependence on large power grids, etc.
-- effect: whole servers may be lost, even more than one, requiring finding a new server and populating it with the whole collection -- or the parts of the collection that can still be found on the remaining servers
+- When a server is lost, the client is required to find a new server and populate it with the whole collection -- or at least the parts of the collection that can still be found on the remaining servers.

 ## A Very Simple Cost Model

-Many storage vendors available, each with charge schedules for storage and bandwidth.
+Many storage vendors may be available to a client, each with charge schedules.
+For the most part, vendors will charge for storage and bandwidth.

-- charge per month per byte stored (usually gigabyte or petabyte)
+- A charge per month per byte stored (usually gigabyte or petabyte).
-    - cost may vary by "quality" of storage
+    - The cost of storage may vary by "quality" of storage, based on its typical error rate or perhaps on speed of retrieval access.
-- charge per month per byte sent in or out ("ingress" and "egress" charges)
+- A charge per month per byte sent in or out ("ingress" and "egress" charges).
-    - bytes sent include user access and administrative access
+    - Bytes sent do not distinguish between user access for normal retrieval and administrative access for auditing.
-    - cost may vary by reserved bandwidth (Mbps)
+    - The cost may vary by speed or reserved bandwidth (Mbps).
-- charge schedules may include quantity discounts for storage and transfer
+- Charge schedules may include quantity discounts for storage and transfer

+For the purposes of this study, a client will store a collection on a set of servers of the same "quality" level.
+Documents with differing quality requirements are considered separate collections and are stored and managed separately.

 ---